 Millennials may have pushed the importance of social value, but Gen Z will continue to run with it, demanding a diverse workplace.

-At Sodexo Engage, we encourage employers to avoid a one-fits-all approach.
+At Pluxee UK, we encourage employers to avoid a one-fits-all approach.
 However, although not all employees will fit their generational definition, the above descriptions give employers an overview of the drivers, motivations, and career aspirations of the different generations within their organisation.
 Once you understand them, it makes bridging the gap easier to achieve.

 From a cultural and workplace relationship perspective, mentoring is an effective way to share more experienced colleagues' knowledge and nurture cross-generational collaboration.

 We’ve suggested that Baby Boomers are most likely to be in the office and that Gen Zers appreciate face-to-face communication.
 What better way to introduce your youngest recruits to your business than pairing them with your most experienced ones?

 Creating these relationships early on is invaluable since it’s an opportunity for all parties to learn how to work collaboratively.

 Finding employee benefits that will meet the needs of a diverse generational workforce and that stem across all areas of wellbeing: physical, mental, and financial, isn't as difficult as it may appear.

 For this blog, we’ll cover how to offer financial wellbeing benefits that meet the needs of all employees and bridge the generational gap.

 It would be best if you thought of your offering as being holistic - as a cycle.